HomeDing/homeding.github.io/elements/pwmout.md

 | Property  | Description |
 | ---       | --- |
 | `pin`*    | Specifies the hardware number of the pin.
-| `inverse` | In normal mode the value speifies the amount of HIGH output time.
-In inverse mode a LOW output time is specified by the value.
+| `invert` | In normal mode the value speifies the amount of HIGH output time.
+In invert mode a LOW output time is specified by the value.
 | `range`   | The range specifies the maximum valid value.
 | `value`   | The value of the pwm output.
 This property is typically set to an initial value in the configuration and then will be changed on demand.